MilchRatchet/Luminary/LumFileDocs.md

 Scattering coefficient determining the amout of light being scattered.
 Number should be non-negative.

 `FOG DIAMETER [FP32]`<br/>
 Water droplet diameter.
-Numbers must be in the range [0.01,50].
+Number must be in the range [0.01,50].

 `FOG DISTANCE [FP32]`<br/>
 Maximum distance of the fog from the camera.
 Number should be non-negative.